ceph/ceph-csi/docs/deploy-rbd.md

 Volumes provisioned with Ceph RBD do not have encryption by default.
 It is possible to encrypt them with ceph-csi by using LUKS encryption.

-To enable encryption set `encrypted` option in storage class to `"true"` and set encryption passphrase in kubernetes secrets under `encryptionPassphrase` key.

-To use different passphrase you need to have different storage classes and point to a different K8s secrets (different `csi.storage.k8s.io/node-stage-secret-name` and `csi.storage.k8s.io/node-stage-secret-namespace`).

 ### Life-cycle for encrypted volumes

 **Create volume**: